Yayuk Basuki

 Yayuk Basuki (born 30 November 1970) is an Indonesian former professional tennis player who is now a politician.
-She is the highest-ever ranked tennis player from Indonesia, having reached No. 19 in singles in the WTA rankings in October 1997.
+She was the highest-ever ranked tennis player from Indonesia, having reached No. 19 in singles in the WTA rankings in October 1997.
 She retired from playing singles in 2000, but remained an active doubles player on the circuit until 2013.

 She sat in the Indonesian House of Representatives between 2014 and 2019.
 In January 2018, she was elected Chair of the Indonesian Olympian Association (IOA) for a four-year term.
 She unsuccessfully ran for re-election in 2019.

 Sporting career

 She began playing tennis at the age of seven and turned professional in 1990.
 In 1991, she became the first Indonesian player to win a major professional tennis event when she captured the singles titles at Pattaya.
 She won six WTA Tour singles titles during her career (all of them in Asia).
 Her best singles performance at a Grand Slam event came at Wimbledon in 1997, where she reached the quarterfinals by defeating Ai Sugiyama, Inés Gorrochategui, Naoko Kijimuta and Patricia Hy-Boulais before losing to Jana Novotná.

 During her career, she has recorded wins over Amélie Mauresmo, Mary Joe Fernández, Lindsay Davenport, Gabriela Sabatini, Magdalena Maleeva, Anke Huber, Iva Majoli, Anna Kournikova, Zina Garrison, and Mary Pierce.
 She also became only the second Indonesian woman to win the Asian Games singles gold medal, after Lita Liem Sugiarto in 1974, when she defeated Tamarine Tanasugarn in Bangkok at the 1998 games.
 She was the first player to be beaten by Lindsay Davenport in the main draw of a Grand Slam tournament, at the US Open in 1992.

 She represented Indonesia at the Summer Olympic Games in 1988, 1992, 1996 and 2000.
 1992 in Barcelona, she defeated Mercedes Paz and Mary Pierce to reach the third round of the singles competition, where she was beaten by Jennifer Capriati.

 She is also a successful doubles player, often pairing with Nana Miyagi and later Caroline Vis, and reached the top 10 (No. 9 on 6 July 1998).
 She won nine tour doubles titles, the most significant of which was the Canadian Open in 1997 and qualified for the season-ending WTA Championships as one of the best eight teams of the year three times, 1996–98.
 Her best result in doubles competition at a Grand Slam event was in the 1993 US Open, where she and partner Nana Miyagi reached the semifinals.